-OVER THE COUNTER (OTC) MEDICATIONS: ALL OTC MEDICATIONS MUST BE PROVIDED BY PARENTS/LEGAL GUARDIANS
+OVER THE COUNTER (OTC) MEDICATIONS: All OTC Medications MUST be provided by parents/legal guardians of the student.
+Circle "As Needed Only". if medication is not taken daily.

+, , ,

+Time Given: B B L C D HS Reason: n: Dosage: Medication:

+As Needed Only

+Time Given: B B L C D HS Reason: n: Dosage: Medication:

+As Needed Only

-OF THE STUDENT.
-Circle "As Needed Only", if medication is not taken daily.
-Time Given: B B L C D HS Medication: Reason: Dosage: As Needed Only Medication: Reason: Time Given: B B L C D HS Dosage: As Needed Only Time Given: B B L C D HS Medication: Reason: Dosage: As Needed Only
+Time Given: B B L C D HS Reason: n: Dosage: Medication:

+As Needed Only